tatumio/tatum-php/docs/Api/GasPumpApi.md

 **1 credit per API call**

- Get the results of the activation transaction after <a href="#activategaspumpaddresses">activating gas pump addresses</a>.
+ Get the results of the activation transaction after <a href="https://apidoc.tatum.io/tag/Gas-pump/#operation/activategaspumpaddresses">activating gas pump addresses</a>.

  If the activation transaction got recorded into a block, the API returns two arrays: